This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Place the dandelion petals into a heatproof jar or bowl, and pour 4 cups of boiling water over them.
-Let them steep for about 15 to 20 minutes, until the water turns a vibrant yellow.
-After steeping, strain out the petals, reserving the yellow liquid.
+• Place the petals in a heatproof bowl and pour the boiling water over them.
+Steep for 15 to 20 minutes, until the water turns a deep yellow, then strain out the petals and keep the liquid.

 Notes